the-draupnir-project/draupnir-documentation/docs/bot/setup_docker.md

 :::

-The container entrypoint is shared with the option to deploy Draupnir as an appservice, and therefore *bot mode* must be explicitly asked for when providing options with `docker run`.
+The container entry-point is shared with the option to deploy Draupnir as an appservice, and therefore *bot mode* must be explicitly asked for when providing options with `docker run`.
 This is done by ensuring the first argument that gets passed to the container is `bot`.